ENVIVA INC. CLASS ACTION ALERT - GuruFocus.com

 LEAD PLAINTIFF DEADLINE IS JANUARY 3, 2023

 NEW YORK, Nov.
-17, 2022 /PRNewswire/ --Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been filed in the United States District Court for the District of Maryland on behalf of investors who acquired Enviva Inc. ("Enviva"or the "Company") (NYSE:EVA, Financial) securities between February 21, 2019 and October 11, 2022, inclusive (the "Class Period").
+21, 2022 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been filed in the United States District Court for the District of Maryland on behalf of investors who acquired Enviva Inc. (“Enviva” or the “Company”) (:EVA) securities between February 21, 2019 and October 11, 2022, inclusive (the “Class Period”).

 All investors who purchased the shares and incurred losses are advised to contact the firm immediately at [email protected] or (800) 575-0735 or (212) 545-4774.
 You may obtain additional information concerning the action or join the case on our website, www.whafh.com.